LucaNagel/mri_rf_pulse_sim_tool/README.md

 3. In the `1D` Tab you can edit:
     * RF pulse duration **Pulse duration [ms]**,
     * the gradient strength during the RF pulse (**yGradient Strength [kHz/cm]**)
-        - Note: If the parameter **yGradient Strength** is >0, a "slice selective Gradient" and a rephasing gradient (50% area of slice selective gradient) will be simulated.
+        - Note: If the parameter **yGradient Strength** is >0, a "slice selective gradient" and a rephasing gradient (50% area of slice selective gradient) will be simulated.
-        - The resolution info here is used for a estimate of the slice thiknness.
+        - The resolution info here is used for a estimate of the slice thickness.
     * the the range and the resolution (frequency **freq[Hz]**) over which the simulation will be performed.
     * the Field-of-view and resolution (**FOV[cm]**) over which the simulation will be performed.
 4. You can also change the `Sample` properties, such as **T1[s]** and **T2[s]**.
 You can also simulate hyperpolarized experiments by setting the polarization **HP** to higher than 1.